Adjoint functor theorems for homotopically enriched categories: Examples and applications

 Our second main motivation concerns the $\infty$-cosmoi of Riehl and Verity \cite{Riehl2019Elements}.
 Here the base for enrichment is $\SSet$ equipped with the Joyal model structure.
 In this setting, for a simplicially enriched category $\cb$ to admit powers and enough cofibrantly-weighted limits it suffices, as observed in Example~\ref{ex:enough-SSet}, that it admit flexible limits in the sense of \cite{Riehl2019Elements}.
 As observed in Example~\ref{ex:shrinking}, every \dsdr\ morphism is a weak equivalence which has a section.

 In this example it can be shown that the \dsdr\ morphisms are {\em not} closed in $\SSet^\two$ under cofibrantly-weighted limits, so we have to content ourselves with Theorem~\ref{thm:colimits} rather than Theorem~\ref{thm:colimits2}.
-On the other hand, enriched projective model structures do exist, so Theorem~\ref{thm:preservation} does imply that $\ce$-weak right adjoints preserve cofibrantly-weighted homotopy limits.
+On the other hand, enriched projective model structures do exist, so Theorem~\ref{thm:preservation} does imply that $\cv$-functors with left shrink-adjoints preserve cofibrantly-weighted homotopy limits.

 Specialising our main results, we then obtain: \begin{itemize} \item Let \cb be a $\SSet$-category with flexible limits, and let $U\colon\cb\to\ca$ be a \cv-functor which preserves them.
-Then $U$ has an $\ce$-weak left adjoint provided that it satisfies the solution set condition. \item If $\ca$ is an accessible $\SSet$-category with flexible limits then it has $\ce$-weak colimits. \end{itemize}
+Then $U$ has a left shrink-adjoint provided that it satisfies the solution set condition. \item If $\ca$ is an accessible $\SSet$-category with flexible limits then it has shrink-colimits. \end{itemize}

 We wish to examine these results further in the setting of $\infty$-cosmoi.
 By definition, an $\infty$-cosmos is a simplicially enriched category $\ca$ equipped with a class of morphisms called isofibrations satisfying a number of axioms --- see Chapter 1 of \cite{Riehl2019Elements}.
 For the purposes of the present paper, the reader need only know that the homs of an $\infty$-cosmos are quasicategories and that it admits flexible limits, in the sense of Examples~\ref{ex:enough-SSet}.